Tribunal Justice: Tanya Acker

 Tanya Acker was born March 13, 1970, in Los Angeles.
 She graduated from Howard University with a Bachelor of Arts in 1992 and Yale Law School with her Juris Doctor in 1995.
 Following law school, she served as a law clerk for Dorothy Wright Nelson and completed a fellowship at the Office of the Solicitor General.
 She has since gone into private practice as a civil litigation attorney.

 In addition to practicing law, Acker has been a television commentator on programs on CNN, ABC, Fox News, CNBC, and Sky News.
-She was previously on Hot Bench from 2014–2022.

 Patricia DiMango

 Patricia DiMango was born on May 19, 1953.
 She graduated from Brooklyn College with a bachelor's degree in psychology and education, a master's degree from Columbia University in developmental psychology, and a Juris Doctor from St. John's University School of Law.
-She was an Assistant District Attorney for Kings County, New York and an adjunct associate professor for St. John's University.
-She was previously on Hot Bench from 2014–2022.
+She was an Assistant District Attorney for Kings County, New York and an adjunct associate professor at St. John's University.

-Adam Levy
+Adam Levy (2023–26)

 Adam Levy was born in October 1968 to Judy Sheindlin and her first husband, Ronald Levy.
 He graduated from Hofstra University in 1992.
 He was previously the district attorney for Putnam County, New York.
 His daughter, Sarah Rose, is a law clerk on Judy Justice.
+Following completion of the 3rd season of the court show, Adam Levy exited to preside over his own courtroom series, Adam's Law, set to premiere on September 14, 2026.